 There are a benefits of this debt repayment option.
 Firstly, you don’t necessarily have to pay all your debt back, only what you can afford.
 Secondly, interest is frozen, and during the debt repayment plan interest stops accruing.
 Thirdly, when done with the right bankruptcy attorney, it works.
 Fourthly, it can sometimes get rid of liens, even second mortgages.
 Finally, you can’t get a credit card lawsuit in the middle of a debt repayment, which is typically a deal breaker in typical debt management programs.
 But not in Chapter 13 bankruptcy.

 You don’t need me to tell you that it’s not fun to make payments on your debt.
 It’s often preferable to wrap it up quickly.
 But that’s not fair — or the law — if you have higher than median income and can afford debt payments.
 Also, tax refunds typically get turned over to the Chapter 13 trustee during a debt reorganization.
 Further, Chapter 13 is bad for your credit report, like a bankruptcy, because it is one.

 Better than Chapter 7

 When you look at which is better to file Chapter 7 or 13, you’d file a Chapter 13 for a lot of reasons.
-Firstly, maybe you earn too much money to wipe it all out based on the means test for Chapter 7.
-Secondly, if you have home equity, there is no risk of losing your home here, compared to liquidation bankruptcy.
-Thirdly, you can file Chapter 13 bankruptcy without having to wait as long if you’ve previously filed Chapter 7.
-Fourthly, Chapter 13 doesn’t have… “complications” if you’ve transferred real estate or other questionable things before filing bankruptcy the way the other chapter does.
+Firstly, maybe you earn too much money to eliminate debt without paying based on the gatekeeper for liquidation bankruptcy: the means test for Chapter 7.
+Secondly, if you have home equity, there is no risk of losing your home in Chapter 13, compared to liquidation bankruptcy.
+That is, you will keep your house in Chapter 13 even if you have equity.

 Better than Debt Consolidation